Skip to content

 • Add calls-to-action at the end of every piece of content, including video.
 The CTA should be optimized to achieve a specific goal.

-• Create a relevant eBook and use a CTA at the end of a post inform readers of its relatable value and that it's available for download.
-These serve as great top of funnel offers to continue the conversation beyond the post.
+• Create a relevant eBook and use a CTA at the end of a post to inform readers of its relatable value and that it's available for download.
+These serve as great top-of-funnel offers to continue the conversation beyond the post.

 • Send a well-timed email marketing campaign to your email lists to boost extra engagement.